gcarroll1/p1_navigation/Report.md

 ### 3.2 Ideas for future work
 <a id="future-work"></a>

-As regards potential axis of improvements, we can obviously implement DQN improved algorithms such as Prioritized Experience Replay, Dueling, Rainbow, ...
+As regards potential improvements, we can obviously implement DQN improved algorithms such as Dueling, Rainbow, ...
 We assume we would get better results.
-However, we are convinced that a systematic exploration of the hyperparameters, several Neural Networks architecture, ... would be even more critical to build an agent that would learn faster.
+However, we are convinced that a systematic exploration of the hyperparameters, several Neural Networks architecture, ... would be even more critical to build an agent with greater stability and confidence.

-Additionnally, it would be interesting to find out how learning from pixels would "change the game".
+Additionnally, it would be interesting to find out how learning from a CNN watchings pixels would vary from using the set environment.

-Last, the variability of scores (event when the agent is close to solve the environment) might be an issue.
-Setting up a more ambitious goal to consider this environment solved, for instance having min score higher than 13 over 100 episodes would be an interesting challenge.